mibuthu/wp-comment-guestbook/readme.txt

 = 0.7.2 (2017-01-21) =
 * added options to set collapsed comment forms and to set a link text for the button to expand the form
-* added options to overwrite pagination and per page settings for the guestbook site
+* added options to override pagination and per page settings for the guestbook site
 * fixed option "Guestbook comment registration"
 * fixed option "Remove email field"
 * only print form styles once